gdmoney/fitness/README.md

 02.09 ***`Flex    `***
 02.08 ***`Upper-1 `***
 02.07 ***`Lower-1 `*** **SSB squat:** 180x8x4, 130x15x3 • **SSB lunge:** 80x20x3 • **SSB lunge-rvs:** 80x20x3
-- **Mon** - squat was moderate with good form. **Tue/Wed** - rest to improve the shoulder; it's better but still hurts. **Thur** - squat was moderate/heavy with good form; go up in weight on lunge next week. **Fri/Sat** - keep resting the shoulder. **Sun** - start doing both of these exercises more regularly twice a week. **Recap** - ok week again; shoulder continues to be out of commission for now but I'm continuing to make progress on lower movements.
+- **Mon** - squat was moderate with good form. **Tue/Wed** - rest to improve the shoulder; it's better but still hurts. **Thur** - squat was moderate/heavy with good form; go up in weight on lunge next week. **Fri/Sat** - keep resting the shoulder. **Sun** - start doing both of these exercises more regularly twice a week. **Recap** - OK week again; shoulder continues to be out of commission for now but I'm continuing to make progress on lower movements.

 02.06 ***`Rest    `***
 02.05 ***`Flex    `***